kevinolega/callcentertrainingtips/_posts/2016-07-18-job-application-reality.md

 I can guess that’s because they believe that opportunities are scarce.

-In my experience there’s more than enough opportunities for everybody.
+In my experience, there’s more than enough opportunities for everybody.

 The problem is that we give up when we hit roadblocks.